Advert

 Student Destinations

-Graduates from this programme have the opportunity to forge careers in a range of sectors internationally.
-There are career opportunities in manufacturing and the engineering of transportation, including rail, road, shipping and aviation and the design of electric and hybrid drive trains.
+Graduates from this course have the opportunity to forge careers in a range of sectors internationally, including manufacturing, transportation engineering — rail, road, shipping and aviation — as well as power and renewably energy.

 Module Details